ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

 #### Examples of unit tests

-Some of these tests are available in the `App.test.tsx` and `StoreFilter.tsx` files
+Some of these tests are available in the `uitesting` and `StoreFilter.tsx` files

 * This test will always pass